parazodiac/Volans/README.md

 ## Workflow
 ## Compilation
-First make sure you have rustc installed and compile the rust program inside the src-rs folder.
+First make sure you have rustc installed and compile the rust program inside the src folder.
 ```
-cd src-rs
+cd src
 cargo build --release
 ```

-## Configure
-Change the tags in the workflow/Snakefile

-## Run
-snakemake -j 12 flash

 Footnotes:
 ----------